 You might also be able to claim elements of Universal Credit if you need help with other costs for children or housing if you and your partner or spouse have savings of less than £16,000.
 Their income will also be taken into account as part of the claim.

-If you don’t qualify for Employment and Support Allowance
+What happens if you don’t qualify for Employment and Support Allowance (ESA)?

 You might be able to claim the limited capability for work and work-related activity element of Universal Credit if you and your partner or spouse have savings of less than £16,000.
 Their income will also be taken into account as part of the claim.